agupta88ccs/CircuitPython/README.md

 ### Description
 Coding a servo to turn back and forth when a wire is touched.
 When one is touched it turns 180 degrees in one direction and when the other is touched it turns 180 degrees in the other direction.
 ### Lesson Learned
 Figuring out how to do touchio was slightlty complicated other than that I was able to figuer out this prettyeasily.
-All the wiring I already mainly knew hwo to do so that was helpful.
+All the wiring I already mainly knew how to do so that was helpful.
 ### Wiring Diagram
 <img src="https://raw.githubusercontent.com/tweissm35/CircuitPython/master/media/servo.jpg" width="400">